shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * All source does in general need to be hashed - as paths do not indicate uniqueness
 * How is this obfuscated?
 The amount of information needed is *all of the settings*.

-At the other end of the spectrum the interface could be akin to passing in a set of user configurable parameter "names", that identify the result.
+At the other end of the spectrum the interface could be akin to passing in a set of user configurable parameter "names", that identify the input 'options'.
 The most extreme form might look something like....

 ```
 class IShaderContainer